AceOfKestrels/Brain/Development/Angular/Forms/Template-Driven/model-binding.md

 # Model Binding
-Link we have seen in [databinding](../../Basics/databinding.md) we can bind to the `ngModel` property.
+Like we have seen in [databinding](../../Basics/databinding.md) we can bind to the `ngModel` property.

 ## Default Values
 We can use one-way-binding to set a default value for form fields: